InfiniteFor/beforcer/README.md

 pip install bcrypt

 ### usage
 edit beforcer.py to input your own dictionary and hash file (or use the provided example files).
-Use the following format for hashfile entrys:<br>
+Use the following format for hashfile entrys (user:hash):<br>
 ```
 example@example.com:$2a$08$Oi/LCpAimoKwG2Vwdvvlle9BkHUlVBP2EW7AmQLWllyuasYNfOLZ2
 example@example.com:$2a$08$RkFCeuuQDKjc1cB9lFKXwuFj/4FC9Vhk94O61gySlHRR3By7AGw22